waku-org/specs/standards/application/waku-api.md

       static_store_nodes: #TODO: enter sandbox store nodes multiaddr
       cluster_id: 1
       sharding_mode: "auto"
-      auto_sharding_config: TheWakuNetworkAutoShardingConfig
+      auto_sharding_config:

-  TheWakuNetworkAutoShardingConfig:
-    type: AutoShardingConfig
         fields:
           numShardsInCluster: 8
+      message_validation:

+  TheWakuNetworkMessageValidation:
+    type: MessageValidation
+    fields:
+      max_message_bytes_uint: 153600 # 150 KiB
+      rln_config:
+        fields:
+          contract_address: "0xB9cd878C90E49F797B4431fBF4fb333108CB90e6"
+          chain_id: 59141
+          epoch_size_sec: 600 # 10 minutes

-  # If TheWakuNetworkPreset is not used, autosharding is one cluster is applied by default
+  # If not preset is used, autosharding on one cluster is applied by default
-  # This is a safe default that abstract shards (content topic shard derivation), and enables scaling at a later stage
+  # This is a safe default that abstract shards (content topic shard derivation), and it enables scaling at a later stage
   DefaultAutoShardingConfig:
     type: AutoShardingConfig
     fields:
       num_shards_in_cluster: 1

+  # If no preset is used, we only apply a max size limit to messages
+  DefaultMessageValidation:
+    type: MessageValidation
+    fields:
+      max_message_bytes_uint: 153600 # 150 KiB
+      rln_config: none
 ```

 #### Extended definitions